-All students will know that we have a Designated Safeguarding Lead (DSL), Deputy Designated Safeguarding Leads (DDSLs) and Safeguarding Support Officers (SSOs) with responsibility for child protection.

-All students at Kirklees College are aware of a number of staff who they can talk to if they have any concerns, including the Progress Coach team who are safeguarding trained.

-The College's tutorial programme (PAD), delivered by Progress Coaches, strongly promotes key messages relating to all aspects of safeguarding during induction and throughout the academic year.

-Declaring a criminal conviction does not automatically prevent anyone from becoming or continuing as a student at Kirklees College and we offer appropriate support when necessary.
-However, if a risk assessment is identified as 'high risk' then admission to College will be refused.
-Applicants assessed as 'medium risk' will be robustly monitored in partnership with appropriate external agencies

-The College reserves the right to refuse a place to an applicant if s/he is assessed as a high risk to themselves or others, or if the college is unable to ensure a safe environment for the College community if the applicant is admitted.
+- All students will know that we have a Senior Designated Safeguarding Lead, an Operational Designated Safeguarding Lead, at least one Deputy Designated Safeguarding Lead (DDSL) and Safeguarding Advisors (SAs) with responsibility for child protection. - All students at Kirklees College will be made aware of a number of staff who they can talk to if they have any concerns, including the pastoral mentors who are safeguarding trained. - The College's tutorial programme (PAD), delivered by Personal Development Coaches, strongly promotes key messages relating to all aspects of safeguarding during induction and throughout the academic year. - Declaring a criminal conviction does not automatically prevent anyone from becoming or continuing as a student at Kirklees College and we offer appropriate support when necessary.
+However, if via a risk assessment an individual is identified as 'high risk' then admission to College will be refused.
+Applicants assessed as 'medium risk' will be robustly monitored in partnership with appropriate external agencies - The College reserves the right to refuse a place to an applicant if s/he is assessed as a high risk to themselves or others, or if the college is unable to ensure a safe environment for the College community if the applicant is admitted.
 We will also undertake risk assessments if information is received at any time which suggests that the learner may present a risk to themselves or others.
 This will include referrals from external agencies relating to criminal activity, organised gang crime (weapons, drugs) or serious gang affiliation.
-Any student who is clearly evidenced to be involved with serious criminal and / or violent activity will be withdrawn from their course.
+Any applicant or enrolled student who is clearly evidenced to be involved with serious criminal and / or violent activity will go to an Enrolment Scrutiny Panel / Inclusion Panel.

-12. College Training and Staff Induction
+11. Staff Training and Staff Induction

-The College's Designated Safeguarding Lead (DSL) and Deputy Safeguarding Leads, with responsibility for child protection, undertake appropriate child safeguarding training and interagency working training (provided by the Kirklees Safeguarding Children Partnership).

-The DSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
-The training should be updated every two years.

-In addition to their formal training, their knowledge and skills will be updated (for example, via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up with any developments relevant to their role.

-All other College staff, including non-teaching staff, will receive appropriate safeguarding and child protection training which is regularly updated.

-In addition, all staff members will receive safeguarding and child protection updates (for example, via e-mail, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-All new staff (including temporary staff and volunteers) will be made aware of safeguarding processes and systems within Kirklees College; these are explained to them as a mandatory part of staff induction including: the college Safeguarding and Child Protection Policy; the Employee Code of Conduct and the role of the Designated Safeguarding Lead, Deputy

-Designated Safeguarding Leads, Safeguarding Officers and the responsibility to read Keeping Children Safe in Education 2020 Part 1.
+- The College's Senior Designated Safeguarding Lead, Operational Designated Safeguarding Lead and Deputy Designated Safeguarding Lead, with responsibility for child protection, will undertake appropriate child safeguarding training and inter-agency working training (provided by the Kirklees Safeguarding Children Partnership). - The SDSL, ODSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
+The training will be updated every two years. - In addition to formal training, knowledge and skills will be updated for via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments, at regular intervals to keep up with any developments relevant to their role. - All other College staff, including non-teaching staff, will receive appropriate safeguarding and child protection training which is regularly updated.
+This includes training for Governors at their induction and then at regular intervals - In addition, all staff members will receive safeguarding and child protection updates (for example, via e-mail, e-bulletins and staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All new staff (including temporary staff and volunteers) will be made aware of safeguarding processes and systems within Kirklees College; these are explained to them as a mandatory part of staff induction including: the college Safeguarding and Child Protection Policy; the Employee Code of Conduct and the role of the Senior Designated Safeguarding Lead, Operational Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, Safeguarding Advisors and the responsibility to read Keeping Children Safe in Education 2022 Part 1.